RandellDawson/testing-stuff/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/add-classes-with-d3.md

 `selection.attr("class", "container");`

 Note that the "class" parameter will remain the same whenever you need to add a class and only the "container" parameter will change.
+Added an extra note here.

 # --instructions--